 Let us take a closer look at the electoral registers for 1939 and 1945.
 In West Silvertown the number of voters fell from 1385 to 600, and in East Silvertown the number fell from 1708 to 799.
 But in Central Silvertown it fell from 1155 to 64.
 Moreover, of those 64 only nine were people who were living at the same address as in 1939.
 In addition, in Benton Road one person, Violet Hodgson, had moved from number 6 next door into number 8.
 Six of the nine people who were still in central Silvertown at the end of the war lived in Oriental Road, but their houses too were demolished after the war to make way for a trading estate.

 Many people were evacuated during the first year of the war.
 Opportunities for evacuation would have been offered to expectant mothers, mothers with pre-school children, and children of school age.
 On 16 June 1940 53 children from Silvertown School were evacuated to Ebbw Vale in South Wales.
 They went there with some of their teachers, and space was found for them at Waunlwyd School.
-The first three pages of the school’s log book can be seen at the Gathering the Jewels website at this address.
+The first three pages of the school’s log book can be seen on the People’s Collection Wales website.
 It reveals:

 • All the children arrived “safely” in Ebbw Vale and were billeted by 11.00 pm.